Watford F.C. B Team and Academy

 Watford F.C.
-Under-21s and Academy is the youth setup of Watford.
-The Under-21 team is effectively Watford's second-string side, but is limited to three outfield players and one goalkeeper over the age of 23 per game following the introduction of new regulations from the 2012–13 season.
-The Under-18 side is the most senior team in the Academy.
+B Team and Academy is the youth setup of Watford Football Club.
+The B Team is effectively Watford's second-string side, but is limited to three outfield players and one goalkeeper over the age of 23 per game following the introduction of new regulations from the 2012–13 season.
+The Under-18 side is the most senior team in the academy.

 Home fixtures are contested at the UCL Sports Ground, based in Bell Lane, Shenley, Hertfordshire.

 Players

-Players who will qualify as under-21s in season 2025–26 (i.e. born on or after 1 January 2004) and who are outside the first-team squad.
-Players born after 1 September 2007 qualify for the under-18 team.
+Players who will qualify for the B Team in season 2026–27 (i.e. born on or after 1 January 2005) and who are outside the first-team squad.
+Players born after 1 September 2008 qualify for the under-18 team.